KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 You can do this before your object is created or after and it will still work.

-## PSCustomObject function parameters with type validation
+## Function parameters

 You can now use these custom types for parameters in your functions and scripts.
+You can  have one function create these custom objects and then pass them into other functions.

     param( [PSTypeName('My.Object')]$Data )

 Powershell will then require that the object be of the type you specified.
-It will throw a validation error if the type does not match.
-You can easily have one function create these custom objects and then pass them into other functions.
+It will throw a validation error if the type does not match automattically to save you the step of testing for it in your code.
+A great example of letting Powershell do what it does best.

 ## CmdLetBinding OutputType